adriancm93/website/content/home/experience.md

   description = """
   Achievements:

- * Leveraged RPA technology to automate tasks obtaining, processing, and pushing data to relational database tables
- * Programed ETL pipelines to feed data to dashboards in production supporting financial analysts and stakeholders
- * Developed web applications using HTML, CSS, JavaScript, and Python back end to support contract reporting
+ * Engineered production automation workflows in Automation Anywhere to orchestrate data retrieval, processing, and delivery for finance close activities, reducing manual effort and supporting recurring FP&A reporting used by directors and executive leadership.
+ * Developed and supported production ETL processes that moved financial data into downstream reporting layers, enabling dashboards and close reports consumed by analysts and business stakeholders.
+ * Built a cloud-hosted internal reporting application in Dataiku, using Python backend integrations with Oracle and front-end components in HTML/CSS/JavaScript to deliver contract and financial reporting in production.
+ * Integrated AWS S3 with RPA and scripted workflows to replace legacy NAS-based file handling, improving scalability and operational efficiency of data distribution processes.
+ * Recognized with three Bravo Zulu awards for contributions to forecast/reporting automation, close-process RPA, and FP&A reporting enablement.

 """